(PHP 8)

 注意: The result of a

-expression does not need to be used.
+matchexpression does not need to be used.

 注意: A

-expression must be terminated by a semicolon;
+matchexpression must be terminated by a semicolon;.

-expression is similar to a
+The match expression is similar to a

-statement but has some key differences:
+switch statement but has some key differences:

-arm compares values strictly (===
+match arm compares values strictly (===) instead

 of loosely as the switch statement does.

-expression returns a value.
+match expression returns a value.

-arms do not fall-through to later cases the way
+match arms do not fall-through to later cases the way

-statements do.
+switch statements do.

-expression must be exhaustive.
+match expression must be exhaustive.

-As switch
+As switch statements, match

 expressions are executed match arm by match arm.